 The way a team, or its team members, earn recognition for a job well done plays a significant role in defining culture.
 If standards are high and recognition scarce, the culture of the team will not be attractive to employees who need frequent sources of recognition or reward.

 What kind of programs are in place to reward the team or its team members for exceptional efforts and/or Results?
 Do team members have to compete with each other for rewards, or does everyone get rewarded when the team does well?

 How often and in what ways does the team get involved with their community?

 One of the ways culture is defined is reflected in the team and/or company’s commitment to the larger community in which they work – how do they get involved with issues or challenges that don’t necessarily impact their business.
 Teams who commit time and attention to causes outside of themselves typically have cultures very different from team’s who have a more singular and internal focus.

-How often and in what ways does your team get involved in community organizations?
+How often and in what ways does your team participate in activities outside of the organization?
 How much time does your team spend contributing to causes that don’t directly impact the team’s performance?

-Need some help with your next hiring project?
+Need help with your next hiring project?
 Request our services here.